mtth/layer2/doc/examples.md

 easy parsing.

-## Overall 802.11 activity
+## 802.11 overall activity

 Also output total frames and fraction of invalid frames at the end.
+Note that this measures total number of frames captured, not the total data size (in particular, this includes all control and management frames).

 ```javascript
 var capture = new dot11.capture.Live('en0', {monitor: true});